 - Spent at least three months in the United Kingdom from 1980 to 1996

-- Spent five years or more in France since 1980
+- Spent five years or more in Europe since 1980

-- Received a blood transfusion in the U.K. since 1980
+- Received a blood transfusion in the U.K. or France since 1980

 - Have injected bovine insulin since 1980